skip to main content

 Why is Optimum charging me so much?

-How much does Optimum internet cost by itself?
+How much does Optimum internet service cost by itself?

 Does Optimum raise prices on home internet?